sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 parse_json("{\"#1|obj\":2}", "embedded-types")              =>   [#1 -> 2]
 ```

-//TODO: confirm if this is still true since Toast has bool support.
-JSON defines types that MOO (currently) does not support, such as boolean true and false, and null.
-These values are always converted to the strings "true", "false" and "null".
+> Note: JSON converts `null` to the string "null".

 ##### Operations on Numbers